datacommonsorg/docsite/custom_dc/custom_data.md

 ### Write the MCF file

-Nodes in the Data Commons knowledge graph are defined in Metadata Copntent Format.
+Nodes in the Data Commons knowledge graph are defined in Metadata Content Format.
 For custom Data Commons using explicit schema, you must define your statistical variables using MCF.
 Here's an example of defining the same statistical variables in the WHO data in MCF:

 ```
 Node: dcid:Adult_curr_cig_smokers